mlcotten13/SARS-CoV-2_spike_charge/README.md

 Figure 1 data, Figure 1 Jupyter notebook

-Figure 2 data can be found here:
+Figure 2 data can be found on Dropbox:

 https://www.dropbox.com/s/ii1uf0fzyxem3h1/Figure2_data.csv.zip?dl=0

+The data file (too large to store on GetHub) can be retrieved from Dropbox, unzipped and loaded in the Figure2 Jupyter notebook to generate Figure 2.

 Figure 2 Jupyter notebook